Efficient optical configurations for trapped-ion entangling gates: Discussion/Conclusion

 \section{Discussion/Conclusion}

 Our work extends previous treatments of SPS errors in trapped-ion quantum logic to account for simple instances of structured light driving fields.
 In the SW scheme considered here SPS arises only due to sideband absorption from the SW beam, and becomes sensitive to the motional excursion during the gate.
 Our calculations indicate that for optimal power distributions between the SW and RW fields, required drive power is reduced by approximately an order of magnitude for low detunings resulting in gate errors of $10^{-3} - 10^{-2}$, with further enhancement at higher fidelities in the $10^{-4}-10^{-5}$ regime depending on ion species and gate scheme.
 These enhancements are predicted across a range of ion species considered for both LS and MS gates acting on Zeeman and approximate low-field clock states.
+The details of all the ion species considered here are presented in Table~\ref{tab:my-table}.
 In the low Raman detuning regime, the weak dependence of the power enhancement factor on the Lamb-Dicke parameter results in comparable advantage across a range of ion species.
 However, as calculated here, the fact that the SW field brings no significant advantage in motional decoherence due to recoil effects means that ions with low ion mass suffer from a relatively larger recoil-associated error in our scheme.

 To take a representative example of the advantage predicted, an MS gate with $\tau_g = 50$ $\mu$s and a total $\epsilon_\mathrm{SPS} = 10^{-4}$ using $^{137}$Ba$^+$ requires approximately 50-70 mW of total optical power in the RW schemes for the beam profiles and gate parameters assumed in our work, which with the SW drive scheme is reduced to approximately 3 mW.
 This power enhancement would allow for considerably larger numbers of parallel gate zones implemented in a multiplexed trap with acceptable total optical powers delivered, or alternatively, significantly faster gates for a given total optical power.
 For LS gates with $^{40}$Ca$^+$, the results in Fig.~\ref{fig:LS_result}a show that in the SW scheme gates with $<10^{-4}$ error are achievable with sub-mW level optical powers; in the comparable RW schemes, the power requirements quickly become prohibitive at these infidelities.